petergridge/Irrigation-V5/README.md

 * If the factor is 0 no watering will occur
 * If the factor is 0.5 watering will run for only half the configured watering time/volume.
 Wait and repeat attributes are unaffected.
 * A factor of 1.1 could also be used to apply 10% more water if required.
+* The watering time will always be rounded up to the nearest minute when applying the factor.

-The following automation is an example of how the input_number.adjust_run_time could be maintained
+The following automation is an example of how a input_number.adjust_run_time could be maintained using template calculation.
 ```yaml
 automation:
 - id: '1553507967550'